 Besides in bean dishes, epazote is also used in meat dishes, stews, and in quesadillas.
 It is used in the Yucatán to make a famous and classic Maya dish, Papadzules.
 For papadzules, a broth of epazote is mixed with pumpkin-seed paste to make a sauce that tortillas are dipped in before being rolled around hard-boiled eggs and served with a tomato sauce.

-Fresh epazote is not available in most parts of the United States, but it can be purchased in dried form in Latin markets or online.
+Fresh epazote is not available in most parts of the United States, but it can be purchased in dried form in Latin markets or online].
+When purchasing dried epazote, expect to find some woody stems mixed in with the leaves.

 Other Names for Epazote